jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 ## Record a learning point

-Create a spreadsheet recording every question you got wrong and why.
+Create a spreadsheet recording a learning point for every question you got wrong.
+Keep this very simple and low-friction.
 Don't complicate this because you don't need to come back and review.
 Just the simple act of recording the topic and learning point forces you to synthesize a factoid suitable for cerebral storage.

 ## Review topics, not isolated details